Pi-thagoras/the-chicken-pen/Intermolecular-Forces.md

 | V-Shaped          | H2O      | ![Water-Polarity](assets/Water-Polarity.png)                       | Polar              | Asymmetric |
 | Pyramidal         | NH3      | ![Ammonia-Polarity](assets/Ammonia-Polarity.png)                   | Polar              | Asymmetric |
 |                   |          |                                                                    |                    |            |

+# Van der Waals Forces

+- These are Intermolecular Forces between molecules
+- The strength determines the M.P, B.P and other properties

+### 1. Dipole - Dipole Attraction

+- These affect polar molecules only
+- Due to slight differences in charges on each side of the molecule

+### 2. Dispersion Forces

+- It is the only way non-polar molecules interact wich each other

+1. Instantaneous dipole caused by random movement of electrons
+2. Induce dipoles in neighboring molecules
+3. Sets up dispersion force between molecules - The strength of the dispersion forces are determined by:
+	- Number of electrons in the molecule
+		- A larger number of electrons means temporary dipoles are larger and more frequent
+	- Shape of molecules
+		- Longer and Thinner is better

+Polar Molecules <u>can</u> experience both dipole - dipole AND dispersion forces.